AttilaVural/AttilaVural.github.io/_posts/2023-01-10-Pelican-static-site.md

 ---
 # Using Pelican to create static websites

-If your site has a minimal amount of styling and HTML boiler-code (navigation bars, footer links etc.), then developing and maintaining a traditional static website project with HTML, CSS and JS files would be a lot of work.
+Developing and maintaining a traditional static website project with only HTML, CSS and JS is hard when you reach a certain amount of content.

-Static Site Generators (SSG), such as Pelican, enables the use of a templates to define the structure, layout and internal navigation of your site, so you only have to write the blog posts/articles.
-Then they export the full site into pure HTML/CSS files.
+Static Site Generators (SSG), such as Pelican, enables the use of a templates to define the structure, layout and generate the internal navigation of your site.
+Then they export the full site into pure static site consisting of HTML, CSS and Javascript files.

-Pelican does not make much use of JS unlike other SSG's like nuxt.js or hugo.

 ## Steps
 Created based on the *pelican-quickstart* template.